benjamin421/thebenjamin/content/research/freeenergyaging.md

 In biology, we look for policies to control interactions.

-The mode I outline above is the policy, and here are some potential control mechanisms to bring about our desired effect:
+The model I outline above is the policy, and here are some potential control mechanisms to bring about our desired effect:
 - Up/down regulation of genes
 - Optogenetic stimulation of neurons
 - Transcranial magnetic simulation